CtrlK

 Trigger Term Quality

-Includes good natural trigger terms: 'create mock API', 'generate API mock', 'setup mock server', plus 'testing', 'development', and 'mock API servers'.
-These cover common phrases a user would naturally say.
+Includes good natural trigger terms: 'create mock API', 'generate API mock', 'setup mock server', plus contextual keywords like 'testing', 'development', and 'realistic response data'.
+These are phrases users would naturally say.

 3 / 3